Today, we’ll be covering one of Yamaha’s new offerings in their YDP-series lineup, otherwise known as the Arius series.

 The YDP-165 features Yamaha’s Graded Hammer 3 (GH3) keyboard action, the exact same key action in the YDP-164 (and the YDP-163).
 This is considered to be one of Yamaha’s higher-end actions, as they were initially introduced in Yamaha’s older high-end Clavinova digital pianos.

-(The same applies to the YDP-S55, where the same action was carried over from the YDP-S54.)
+(The same applies to the YDP-S55, which inherited its action from the YDP-S54.)

 The GH3 key action is generally regarded as one of the more realistic keybeds available at the intermediate price level, as it has a more realistic response compared to other similarly priced key actions.